 Information Systems (IS) is an applied science field (Orlikowski & Barley, 2001) that strives for practical relevance (Topi et al., 2017).
 It has, for example, been described as "a profession-based discipline that constantly seeks new ways to bridge the practice-research gap" (Mathiassen & Sandberg, 2013, p.
 475).
-Bridging the gap between teaching, research, and practice - and thereby increasing the likelihood of graduates having the knowledge and competencies demanded by practitioner communities - can be accomplished by, among other things, involving students in projects across the institutional boundaries that separate academic research and industrial practice (Mathiassen & Sandberg, 2013).
-My research shows that allowing students to participate in research and the sociocultural practices of the community helps them to eventually become knowledgeable and competent community members.
-I present and evaluate the research apprenticeship model as a way to achieve these goals.
+However, our current understanding of how to bridge the researchpractice gap, especially regarding the role of "boundary spanners," is lacking (Abraham et al., 2021).
+However, extant research shows that the gap between teaching, research, and practice can be bridged by, among other things, involving students in projects across the institutional boundaries that separate academic research and industrial practice (Mathiassen & Sandberg, 2013).
+This involvement increases the likelihood graduates having the knowledge and competencies practitioner communities demand.
+Motivated by an interest in better understanding how to involve students in research, facilitate their role as boundary spanners, and thereby bridge the gap, I have developed the research apprenticeship model (Müller, 2022) and evaluate it from the point of view of former students who are now practitioners and are hence capable of commenting on the model's effectiveness in reducing this gap.
+My research shows that allowing students to participate in research and the sociocultural practices of the community helps them eventually become knowledgeable and competent community members and makes them more skilled practitioners.